-In order to be admitted to the Music Education program, typically by the beginning of the junior year of college and before taking upper-division music education courses, students must have a grade point average of at least 2.5 on a 4.0 scale on all general education and music courses, no grades below C on music courses, and must pass the General Knowledge Test (GKT) of the Florida Teacher Certification Examination.
-All requirements for admission to music education must be met before the student will be allowed to intern.
+Admission to the Music Education program, typically by the beginning of the junior year of college and before taking upper-division music education courses, requires the following:

+- 1. Grade point average of at least 2.5 on a 4.0 scale on all general education and music course - 2.
+Grades of C or higher on all music courses - 3.
+Passing scores on the General Knowledge Test (GKT) of the Florida Teacher Certification Examination.

+Students must complete all other requirements in music and music education before beginning the internship.